 Tavin found the island on the 589th day of his expedition when a storm threw his ship onto the rocks of Pillars Bay.
 He survived the wreck and managed to make it to shore.
 He eked out a miserable life as a solitary castaway living off coconuts, crabs, and the occasional wild pig.
 After he regained his strength and built a hut for himself, he began to explore the island.
-On the 785th day of his expedition, he found some ruins, explored them, and located a sending conch.
-He used it to send a message to his mother, but this used the item's last charge.
+On the 785th day of his expedition, he found some ruins, explored them, and located a magical conch shell that sent his desperate plea to his mother, but this used up the item's last magical energies.